Stripe

 Stripe’s WebHook Endpoints update WHMCS automatically with changes to your customers’ cards.
 When you click Save Changes, WHMCS will use Stripe Publishable API Key and Stripe Secret API Key to generate the Stripe WebHook Endpoint Secret and Stripe WebHook Endpoint Secret (Test/Sandbox).

-• If you enter live API keys (sk_live), WHMCS will generate the Stripe WebHook Endpoint Secret.
+• If you enter live API keys (rk_live), WHMCS will generate the Stripe WebHook Endpoint Secret.

-• If you enter test API keys (sk_test), WHMCS will generate the Stripe WebHook Endpoint Secret (Test/Sandbox).
+• If you enter test API keys (rk_test), WHMCS will generate the Stripe WebHook Endpoint Secret (Test/Sandbox).

-WHMCS registers the WebHook Endpoints to deliver these events from Stripe:
+WHMCS registers the following WebHook Endpoints to deliver these events from Stripe:

 • customer.source.updated